Somtuzy/Somtuzy/README.md

 <p>
-I am open to learning more, being mentored and to entry-level backend developer roles.
-I am also open to collaborating in any projects on JavaScript and TypeScript.
+I am open to learning more, and to backend engineering roles.
+I am also open to collaborating on any projects written in JavaScript and TypeScript.
 </p>